Complete guide to computer system validation in 2023

 - Sion Wyn

-The evolution from CSV to CSA aims to make the adoption of compliant computerized system tools simpler, more streamlined and more straightforward.
+The evolution from CSV validation to CSA aims to make the adoption of compliant computerized system tools simpler, more streamlined and more straightforward.

 In the FDA’s words, the ‘least burdensome approach’ is to be followed - as long as the proper care is taken to safeguard the integrity and quality of the products you make.